edgio-docs/edgio-docs/src/guides/v7/performance/experiments.md

 <Callout type="important">

-  Once you have deployed an experiment, it cannot be changed.
+  Once you have deployed an experiment, you may only modify how traffic is distributed between variants.

-  If you must modify a deployed experiment, then you will need to recreate it and then delete the old experiment.
+  If you must modify a deployed experiment's criteria, variables, or actions, then you will need to recreate it and then delete the old experiment.

 </Callout>

+**To modify an experiment's traffic distribution**
+1. Load the **Experimentation** page.

+    {{ ENV_NAV }} **Experimentation**.

+2. Modify the desired variant's traffic percentage.

+    1. Expand the desired experiment.
+    2. Find the desired variant and set its **Percentage** option to the desired percentage of this experiment's traffic.
+    3. Repeat the previous step for each of the experiment's variants.

+        Make sure that the sum of the traffic percentages assigned to all variants within that experiment add up to 100%.

+3. Apply your changes by clicking **Deploy Changes**.

 **To enable or disable an experiment's status**